Skip to content

 The Raspberry Pi Foundation made sure a very extensive documentation site was available when the board was launched.
 Programming can be done with a C/C++ and MicroPython SDK.

-The Pico provides a lot of GPIOs which are grouped very nicely by separating them with a ground connection.
-These grounds even have a different shape on the board (no rounded corners), to make it easier to find the correct pin you want to use.
+The Pico provides a lot of GPIOs, which are grouped very nicely by separating them with a ground connection.
+These grounds even have a different shape on the board (no rounded corners), to make it easier to find the correct pin you want to use.Raspberry Pi Pico

-The Pico project
+The Pico Project

-For this post we will extend the Pico with a WiFi module and one distance sensor, as an example how you can easily send sensor data to HiveMQ Cloud from this inexpensive board.
+For this post, we will extend the Pico with a WiFi module and one distance sensor, as an example of how you can easily send sensor data to HiveMQ Cloud from this inexpensive board.
 To achieve this very low price, the Pico doesn’t contain wireless functions.
 Luckily there are different possibilities to add WiFi to the Pico, of which the Adafruit AirLift ESP32 WiFi Co-Processor Breakout Board is probably the easiest and cheapest at 9.95$.
 An extra advantage of the Adafruit products is the big amount of documentation they provide on their website.
 Most of these examples use a different “flavor” of MicroPython, called CircuitPython, which is based on the same Python implementation, but more focused on beginners, education, and getting started tutorials.

 The project in this post is a combination of different examples from Adafruit: